Vuenc/Bachelor-Thesis-Distribution-Valued-Games/README.md

 # About
-This repo contains the LaTeX sources and code for my joint Bachelor thesis in Computer Science and Mathematics, *Distribution-Valued Games
+This repo contains the LaTeX sources and code for my joint Bachelor thesis in Computer Science and Mathematics, *Distribution-Valued Games:
 Overview, Analysis, and a Segmentation-Based Approach*, submitted at the [University of Passau](https://www.uni-passau.de/en/) in September 2020.
 I analyze a game theoretic approach to equip games with probability distributions as payoffs using a stochastic order.

 - Uploaded to arXiv: https://arxiv.org/abs/2103.13876